eddmann/compiled-conversations/README.md

 The `sync-episodes` script uploads podcast audio files to a specified S3 bucket.
 It:

-- Reads MP3 files from the `podcasts/` directory
+- Reads MP3 files from the local `episodes/` directory
 - Compares local file hashes with S3 ETags to detect changes
 - Uploads only new or modified files to the specified S3 bucket
 - Provides dry-run mode to preview uploads without making changes
 - Sets correct `audio/mpeg` content type for podcast files
 - Includes verbose logging for detailed upload information

-**Note:** The `podcasts/` directory containing audio files is not committed to this repository.
+**Note:** The local `episodes/` directory containing audio files is not committed to this repository.

 **Prerequisites:** AWS credentials must be configured via environment variables, AWS CLI, or IAM role.